-From their first day on campus, Hiram College students are taught that good writing is central to every discipline and profession.
-Selecting from course topics as varied as “The Art of Making Dough,” “Science vs. Pseudoscience,” or “The Cultural Meaning of Monsters,” first-year students take a First-Year Colloquium in the fall offered by professors from every department of the college.
-In spring semester, students focus more on research writing in the First-Year Seminar, beginning the process of learning how to write articulately within a discipline.
+From their first day on campus, Hiram College students are taught that good writing and thoughtful inquiry is central to every discipline and profession.
+As a part of the Urgent Challenges Curriculum, students begin their fall study in the Enduring Questions Seminars, courses offered by professors from across the college centered on timeless topics such as “Is Government Necessary?”, “What is a Self?”, and “Who Deserves Health?”
+In spring semester, students focus on more timely questions and work on research writing in the Urgent Question Seminar, with topics such as “Who and What is an American?” and “What is Addiction?”
 In their remaining years at Hiram, undergraduates write in most all their classes, and most majors culminate with a written project that serves as the capstone for both their major and their writing experience at the College.

 Writing Assistants and the Writing Center